MidnightP/bnb-starter-kit/README.md

 You can now pulled it somewhere else and run it by using the following command `${DOCKER_ID_USER}/bnb-starter-kit:latest`.
 Create a `.env` file using the `.env.sample` as a guide and copy the `docker-compose.yml`.

-WORKING: `docker run --name bnb-starter-kit --net host --env-file=.env  heijden/bnb-starter-kit` NOT WORKING: Run `docker-compose up -d` to run the container.
+WORKING: `docker run -d --name bnb-starter-kit --net host --env-file=.env  heijden/bnb-starter-kit` NOT WORKING: Run `docker-compose up -d` to run the container.

 Note: Make you have a version of mongodb running and that the host corresponds to the one specified in `.env`.